materiaraiding/materiaraiding-old/tea.md

 The lightning and the water explosions will then go off.
 The lightning is passed onto the MT and the water will be on the other healer or a ranged who took the stack.
 The water explosion leaves behind a tornado which will knock players back and deal significant damage if they stand near it.
 After a certain period of time, the tornado will explode and wipe the raid - however, there will be mechanics that allow us to prevent that from happening.
 So, players from the water stack should therefore run back to the middle to avoid the tornado.

-Meanwhile, D3 should begin to move south and stand towards east of the OT in preparation for the next mechanic.
+Meanwhile, D3 should begin to move south and stand east of the OT in preparation for the next mechanic.
 BJ will cast **Missile Command**, which targets the 2 furthers players from him (OT and D3 who will be south) with AoE puddles.
 Both players will move north just above the puddle, then another darker AoE puddle will spawn on them, which they will move out of.
 These 2 darker puddles will leave behind invisible mines that if left untouched, will wipe the party.
 We will deal with these shortly.

 Two mechanics now go off at the same time - enumeration and ice puddle.